instead-hub/instead/doc/stead3-en.md

 ### How to start a new game project

 INSTEAD will treat any directory on your computer as a game project if it contains a text file named "main3.lua".
-The presense of this file means that it is a STEAD3 project.
+The presence of this file means that it is a STEAD3 project.
 Any other files you need for your game such as extra Lua scripts, images, and music should be stored within the game directory as well.
 Any time you reference an external resource in your code, it should be